MicrosoftDocs/power-platform/power-platform/admin/configure-default-sync-filters.md

 ### 2. What happens if no enabled filters exist for a given table?

-  If all filters for a table is removed then no data will synchronized for that table.
-The system will still sync data for other tables that still has sync filters enabled.
+  If all filters for a table are removed then no data will be synchronized for that table.
+The system will still sync data for other tables that has sync filters enabled.

 ### 3. How can the list of rows that will be synchronized by a filter set be checked to ensure the right rows are being created in Exchange?